NnamdiJr/nnamdijr.github.io/_posts/2016-12-18-Galvanize-Data-Science.md

 The challenge this time was less competitive and more business oriented, with the objective being to come up with some actionable insights for a hypothetical company to take to retain customers, given a chunk of raw data. (_being intentionally vague about this so that Galvanize can reuse these cases in the future_)

-The teams were selected randomly, and my teammates were all strong coders (_not including me =)_ ) so things for the most part were a lot smoother than last week.
+The teams were selected randomly, and my teammates were all strong coders (_not including me lol_) so things for the most part were a lot smoother than last week.
 I imagine it was probably the same for other groups too, since everyone must've learned some major do's and don'ts from the previous case study.

 For me, the lessons learned center around "_business thinking_".